 HoloLids have an optically neutral window which dips into the cell culture medium.
 This eliminates image disturbances caused by vibrating medium surfaces or by the transient condensation which often occur inside cell culture vessels.
-In order for the lids to fulfill their function, an appropriate amount of cell culture medium needs to be added to each well.
+For the lids to fulfill their function, an appropriate amount of cell culture medium needs to be added to each well.